pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 * `highlightsQuery` — The path to a file (canonically called `highlights.scm`) that will tell Pulsar how to highlight the code in this language.
 (Most Tree-sitter repositories include a `highlights.scm` file that can be useful to consult, but _should not_ be used in Pulsar, because its naming conventions are different from Pulsar’s.)
 * `foldsQuery` — The path to a file (canonically called `folds.scm`) that will tell Pulsar which ranges of a buffer can be folded.
 * `indentsQuery` — The path to a file (canonically called `indents.scm`) that will tell Pulsar when it should indent or dedent lines of code in this language.
 * `tagsQuery` — The path to a file (canonically called `tags.scm`) that will identify the important symbols in the document (class names, function names, and so on) along with their locations.
 If present, Pulsar will use this query file for symbol navigation.
-(Most Tree-sitter repositories include a `tags.scm` file that can be understood as-is by Pulsar and is a good starting point.)
+(Most Tree-sitter repositories include a `tags.scm` file that _can be understood as-is_ by Pulsar and is a good starting point.)

 You can skip `indentsQuery` if your language doesn’t need indentation hinting, `foldsQuery` if it doesn’t need code folding, or even `highlightsQuery` in the unlikely event that your language does not need syntax highlighting.

 Any of the settings that end in `Query` can also accept an array of relative paths, instead of just a single path.
 At initialization time, the grammar will concatenate each file’s contents into a single query file.
 This isn’t a common need, but is explained further below.

-### Language Recognition
+### Language recognition

 Next, the file should contain some fields that indicate to Pulsar when this language should be chosen for a given file.
 These fields are all optional and are listed in the order that Pulsar consults them when making its decision.